 One of the best areas for a night out is St-Laurent, with trendy, fashionable clubs and bars that are constantly being reinvented.
 Crescent is a popular area with those wanting an evening out involving conversation and is hence a good choice for couples and diners.
 The Latin Quarter lives up to its name with a lively party scene, attracting students and tourists in substantial numbers in the summer months when the good times spill into the streets.
 The Gay Village is a very lively cocktail of charming cafés, pumping nightclubs and gaudy strip joints, and it enjoys a reputation as having the most raucous nightlife among both gay and straight crowds.

-To see what's on during your visit see the listings sections of the free alternative weeklies The Mirror and Hour.
+To see what's on during your visit see the listings sections of the free alternative weeklies, the Hour.
 Also worth a look is Nightlife Magazine, published quarterly.

 Become our Montreal Travel Expert